RustaceansKenya/driver-development-book/driver_book/src/abstractions/abstractions.md

 2. Embedded Rust Book - [Portability Chapter](https://docs.rust-embedded.org/book/portability/)

-As with other chapters in this book, I will just go on ahead and summarize the above docs in an inaccurate manner.
+As we have done in other chapters in this book, I will just go on ahead and summarize the above docs in an inaccurate manner.
-Spot the lies.
+You can spot the lies everywhere in this text.

-Roughly speaking, here are 5 layers of hardware abstraction arranged from most-low-level to most-high-level.
+Roughly speaking, here are 5 Abstraction crates over Hardware arranged from most-low-level to most-high-level.

 | Abstraction Layer Name  | level     |
 |-------------------------|-----------|